oasis-tcs/openc2-cacao-ext/openc2-cacao-ext-v1.0.md

 The `openc2` command represents a command that is intended to be processed via an OpenC2 Consumer.
-The delivery of the command and specification of transfer mechanism and desired OpenC2 AP are handled by defining appropriate CACAO agents and targets.
+The delivery of the command and specification of transfer mechanism and desired OpenC2 AP are handled by identifying appropriate CACAO agents and targets.
 The command type open vocabulary (`command-type-ov`) defined in Section 5.2 of [[CACAO v2.0](#cacao-security-playbooks-v20)] is extended with the new value `openc2`: